mohammedhamzah95/team04o-2024-mk/Compact.md

 ## Restoration Methods
 If a team member has gotten to the point of two strikes, then the PM and Mr. Hajek will work out a way to have the member contribute sufficently to the group.
 If no solution can be found then the member will be removed from the group.

+Solutions: letter about what said member did wrong and how they can fix it

 ## Signatures

-Ronan Valarese, Arturo Arreola, Mohammed Khan
+Ronan Valarese, Arturo Arreola, Nikhil Mohanty, and Mohammed Khan